chesscompiler/learn/_posts/2025-06-21-how-to-play-chess.md

 image: "https://chesscompiler.github.io/learn/images/beginner-guide.png"
 layout: post
 ---
 Chess is more than just a game — it’s a battlefield of brains, a masterclass in strategy, and a way to sharpen your mind while having fun.
-Whether you're brand new to the game or just brushing up, this guide will walk you through everything from setup to special rules.
+Whether you're brand new or just brushing up, this guide will walk you through everything from setup to special rules, helping you build a strong foundation for your chess journey.

-> 💡 **Pro Tip:** Use **Chess Compiler** to practice puzzles and accelerate your chess improvement!
+> 💡 **Pro Tip:** Practicing chess puzzles regularly accelerates your improvement — try solving a few every day!

 ---